whytekieran/Data-Representation-Project/README.md

     "LOCATION": "Salthill, Galway"}]
 ```

 Earlier in this documentation we showed how JQuery can be used and briefly discussed Node Express, here we will show an example of how Node Express can be used to retrieve data depending on the URL described above.
+If you wish to learn more about Node Express and its capabilities you can visit their website [Node Express] (http://expressjs.com)

  ```
    //Creates an Express application.
 The express() function is a top-level function exported by the express module.